DavidT3/DAXA/paper/paper.md

 We introduce a new, open-source, Python module for the acquisition and processing of archival data from many X-ray telescopes, Democratising Archival X-ray Astronomy (hereafter referred to as [Daxa]{.smallcaps}).
-The aim of [Daxa]{.smallcaps} is to provide a unified, easy-to-use, Python interface to the disparate X-ray telescope data archives and their processing packages.
+The aim of [Daxa]{.smallcaps} is to provide a unified, easy-to-use, Python interface to the disparate X-ray telescope data archives and their processing tools.
 We provide this interface for the majority of X-ray telescopes launched within the last 30 years.
 This module enables much greater access to X-ray data for non-specialists, while preserving low-level control of processing for X-ray experts.
-The package is useful for identifying relevant observations of a single object of interest, but it excels at creating and managing multi-mission datasets for serendipitous or targeted studies of large samples of X-ray emitting objects.
+It is useful for identifying relevant observations of a single object of interest, but it excels at creating and managing multi-mission datasets for serendipitous or targeted studies of large samples of X-ray emitting objects.
 Once relevant observations are identified, the raw data can be downloaded (and optionally processed) through [Daxa]{.smallcaps}, or pre-processed event lists, images, and exposure maps can be downloaded if they are available.
-As we may enter an `X-ray desert', with no new X-ray missions coming online, during the next decade, archival data will take on even greater importance, and enhanced access to those archives will be vital to the continuation of X-ray astronomy.
+With at least a decade-long `X-ray desert' on the horizon, archival data will take on even greater importance, and enhanced access to those archives will be vital to the continuation of X-ray astronomy.

 # Statement of need
 X-ray observations provide a powerful view of some of the most extreme processes in the Universe, and have had a